bustoutsolutions/siesta/README.md

 - It **doesn’t reinvent networking.** Siesta delegates network operations to your library of choice (`URLSession` by default, or [Alamofire](https://github.com/Alamofire/Alamofire), or inject your own [custom adapter](https://bustoutsolutions.github.io/siesta/api/Protocols/NetworkingProvider.html)).
 - It **doesn’t hide HTTP**.
 On the contrary, Siesta strives to expose the full richness of HTTP while providing conveniences to simplify common usage patterns.
 You can devise an abstraction layer to suit your own particular needs, or work directly with Siesta’s nice APIs for requests and response entities.
 - It **doesn’t do automatic response ↔ model mapping.** This means that Siesta doesn’t constrain your response models, or force you to have any at all.
-Add a response transformer to output models of whatever flavor you prefer, or work directly with parsed JSON.
+Add a response transformer to output models of whatever flavor your app prefers, or work directly with parsed JSON.

 ## Origin